Using Scopes in Laravel

 Creating Scopes in Laravel

-Consider you are building a project management application, and in various places, you have to fetch all completed projects.
+Consider you are building a project management application, and on various places, you have to fetch all completed projects.
 You can use the following condition to retrieve completed projects.

 class Project extends Model